LearnerBoy443/Inventory-Management-System/README.md

 # Modern Inventory Management System

-A robust, full-featured Inventory Management System built with Flask, SQLAlchemy, and Bootstrap 5.
+A robust, full-featured Inventory Management System built with Django, Django Rest Framework, and HTML ,CSS as well as JavaScript.

 ## Features